Move Safe Brisbane - Pedestrian Safety Review

 Scramble crossings allow pedestrians to cross the intersection in all directions at one time.
 They also help to improve safety by removing conflicts between vehicles and pedestrians.
 The revised traffic signal sequencing will mean vehicles cannot turn across the travel path of pedestrians on a green signal.

 Village precinct speed reductions

-Council proposes to reduce the speed limit from 60 km/h to 40 km/h along sections of the following locations by early to mid 2019:
+From Tuesday 28 May 2019, Council will reduce the speed limit from 60 km/h to 40 km/h at the following locations: